-Robert Shaw Primary School admits children using the Nottingham City Admission Arrangements.
+Robert Shaw Primary and Nursery School admits children using the Nottingham City Admission Arrangements.
 Children are admitted for full time education into the Early Years Foundation Stage classes, the September of the academic year in which they will become 5.
-There is a waiting list system for the Nursery; children’s names can be submitted to this list after they are 2 years old, to start after they are 3 years old.
+There is a in-house waiting list system for the admissions to our Nursery (F1); children’s names can be submitted to this list after they are 2 years old, to start after they are 3 years old.
 Nursery places are on a part-time basis, Morning and Afternoon sessions being available.

-Please note: a place in the Nursery does not guarantee a place in the main school.
+Please note that a place in the Nursery (F1) does not guarantee a place in the main school.

 Robert Shaw Primary School has a PAN (Published Admissions Number) of 60.

 For information on how to apply for a full time place in the Foundation year, visit http://www.nottinghamcity.gov.uk/schooladmissions or contact Nottingham City Admission Department at Loxley House: Tel.
 0115 9150763

 To view our Determined Admission Arrangements for 2022 – 2023, please click here Determined Admission Arrangements 2022 – 2023.